TrellixVulnTeam/swahilipython_SCMU/Doc/library/unicodedata.rst

 This module provides access to the Unicode Character Database (UCD) which defines character properties for all Unicode characters.
-The data contained in this database is compiled from the `UCD version 12.1.0
+The data contained in this database is compiled kutoka the `UCD version 12.1.0
 <http://www.unicode.org/Public/12.1.0/ucd>`_.

 The module uses the same names and symbols as defined by Unicode